-The adult literacy program recruits, trains, and provides support to volunteers who give individual or small group instruction to students who need basic skills in reading, math or English as a Second Language (ESL).
+The adult literacy program recruits, trains, and provides support to volunteer tutors who give individual or small group instruction to students who need basic skills in reading, math, or English as a Second Language (ESL).